-Req Responsibility 1 Compliance Process Council This policy will be implemented via council's Compliance Policy.
-Officers 2 Approved Areas Approved areas have been in place and are reviewed and approved following public exhibition, submissions and consideration of criteria.
-Council Managers and Officers 3 Enforcement Rangers will enforce the policy and determine follow up actions.
-Rangers 4 Staff Under supervision, applicable Council staff will be responsible for ensuring that policies are implemented appropriately within their work area, after they have received relevant training to do so.
-Council Officers 5 Concerns Concerns received regarding this policy will be recorded on Council's customer service request (CSR) or records system and handled in accordance with Council's Customer Service Policy.
-They will be used to analyse the history of concerns and requests and to help determine follow up actions.
+Requ Responsibility 1 Compliance Process Council This policy will be implemented by following council's Liquid Trade officers Waste Discharge to the Sewerage System Code of Practice.

+3 Enforcement The Public and Environmental Health Team will enforce the policy and determine follow up actions.
+Council officers 4 Staff Under supervision, applicable council staff will be responsible for ensuring that policies are implemented appropriately within their work area, after they have received relevant training to do so.
+Council managers and officers 5 Concerns Concerns received regarding this policy will be recorded on council's Customer Service Request (CSR) or records system and handled in accordance with council's Customer Service Policy.
+They will be used to analyse the history of concerns and to help determine follow up actions.
 Council Officers 6 Complaints Complaints received regarding this policy will be lodged with the Public Officer and handled in accordance with council's Complaints Policy.
-Public Officer 7 Consultation Consultation regarding this policy will occur as relevant with key stakeholders and may include legislative bodies, other agencies, relevant legislation, industry guidelines, and public comment.
-Public submissions regarding this policy are invited for consideration during the policy exhibition period.
-As required
+Public Officer 7 Consultation Consultation regarding this policy will occur as relevant and may involve NSW Office of Water other relevant legislation, and public comment.
+Council officers